virresh/StockD/README.md

 - Convert the EOD data into a common format which can be used by several professional softwares for charting

 ## F.A.Q
+- Application doesn't start up!
+The application is slow to load when starting for the first time.
+Thus, please wait a while (~5 minutes) on the first load.
+If you get an error, or it doesn't start up, ensure you have latest [Microsoft Dot Net](https://dotnet.microsoft.com/download/dotnet-framework) version installed.
 - Who provides this data?
 The data provided can be set using given profiles.
 All the current profiles fetch data from Official NSE website.
 You may be able to use other community-supplied profiles as well.
 - What is the Data Format?